What is Contracting?

 Contracting authority at Cal Poly is derived from a CSU Trustees delegation to the Chancellor who delegates authority to each campus President who in turn delegates within the campus.
 Campus Administrative Policy 371 states that "[o]nly a duly authorized contracting and procurement officer of the University may bind the University contractually with outside entities, agencies, and organizations."

-The primary Contracting Officer for the University is Dru Zachmeyer, the Director of Contracts & Procurement.
+The primary Contracting Officer for the University is Dru Zachmeyer, the Assistant Vice President of Strategic Business Support Services.
 Besides the procurement authority delegated to the Staff within the department, there are six (6) other Contracting Officers for the University including the President, Provost, VP AFD, AVP Finance, AVP Administration, and the Executive Assistant to the President.

 Why Restrict Who Can Sign Contracts?